-- The full nature and extent of contamination is established and any risks appropriately assessed.; - ii.
-Appropriate remedial measures are included to prevent risk to future users of the site, the surrounding area and the environment (including water supplies and aquifers); and iii.
+- The full nature and extent of contamination is established; - ii.
+Appropriate remedial measures are included to prevent risk to future users of the site, the surrounding area and the environment (including water supplies and aquifers); and - iii.
 All site investigations, risk assessment, remediation and associated works are undertaken in line with current government guidance and industry best practice guidelines.
-All assessments must accompany planning applications and where further assessments are required they will be secured by planning condition.
+All assessments must accompany planning applications.